The Ultimate Staycation Road Trip in Devon and Cornwall

 Lanhydrock

-Stay: You can stay at the Luxury Lanhydrock Hotel and Golf Resort or find a more boutique self-catered property in the outskirts close by to Bodmin.
+Where to Stay: You can stay at the Luxury Lanhydrock Hotel and Golf Resort or find a more boutique self-catered property on the outskirts close to Bodmin.
 Alternatively, you can pass by Lanhydrock on your way to Newquay from Cotehele.
-The drive is only 1 hour and so you can make the most of your day trip to Lanhydrock and skip a nights accommodation.
+The drive is only 1 hour, so you can make the most of your day trip to Lanhydrock and skip a night’s accommodation.

-Eat: Lanhydrock is the perfect place to come with a picnic.
+Where to Eat: Lanhydrock is the perfect place to go with a picnic.

 Locations to visit nearby: Newquay, Cotehele, Bodmin Moor.